Monii0829/quizapp/README.md

 # quizapp

-This project features a user authentication system with both sign-in and login forms.
-Users can participate in quizzes, submit their responses, and instantly view their scores upon completion.
-Their past scores are stored locally using local storage, allowing them to track their performance over time.
-Additionally, the platform includes a built-in code compiler, enabling users to write and test code directly within the application.
+Project Overview:

+This web application provides an interactive platform with the following key features:

+User Authentication: Includes both sign-in and login functionality.

+Quiz System: Users can take quizzes and receive instant feedback upon submission.

+Performance Tracking: Scores are saved using local storage, allowing users to review their previous attempts.

+Code Compiler: A built-in code editor enables users to write and run code directly within the app.

+This project combines learning, practice, and user engagement into one seamless experience.